SimonWoodtli/workspace-alpine/README.md

 * Method 2: (not recommended) To upgrade to the latest major Alpine version manually.
 Update the repo to the latest version [see wiki][wiki]

+> 🧐 Upgrading shouldn't cause any hiccups.
+Because all your config files in
+> your \$HOME are actually a mounted volume to the host.
+>
+> However if you installed programs manually or build stuff from source as
+> system-wide installs then does programs won't survive an upgrade.
+It's best
+> to include installs in packages.yml or recipe.yml if packages are
+> available.
+Or directly build it from source within build.sh (e.g.
+> mutt-wizard).
+That way you can have a smooth upgrade experience.

 ![Alt](https://repobeats.axiom.co/api/embed/8669e2900a391e71c6dea82c54487e6a3034966b.svg "Repobeats analytics image")

 [cloud-os]: <https://github.com/simonwoodtli/cloud-os>